 CARES Act Paycheck Protection Program

-PPP borrowers can choose to extend the eight-week period up to 24 weeks, but no later than December 31, 2020.
+The forgiveness period was extended up to 24 weeks from loan origination, but no later than December 31, 2020.
 This flexibility is designed to make it easier for more borrowers to reach full, or almost full, loan forgiveness.

-Requires at least 60% (originally 75%) of forgiven loan amounts to come from payroll expenses.
+60% (originally 75%) of forgiven loan amounts are required to come from payroll expenses.

 Should borrowers have a residual balance after the forgiveness process is complete, and their PPP loan cannot be repaid by the maturity date, the borrower can extend the term up to an additional 5 years.

 Thank you for banking with Osgood Bank.
 We appreciate you.